top of page

 Marbling- what is it?

 So, what is marbling?
-Marbling is the visible, unsaturated (aka healthy) intramuscular fat that accumulates between the muscle fibre bundles and within the muscle.
-The marbling is made up of polyunsaturated, saturated, and monounsaturated fats.
-In Wagyu, the monounsaturated to saturated fat ratios is higher than in other beef breeds.
-The marbling within the cut of meat is not the same kind that you find surrounding the meat.
-The colder that the meat is, the more visible the white marbling is vs when it is melting.
-Marbling is determined by both nutrition and genetics with Wagyu developing considerably more marbling than other breeds.
+Marbling refers to the visible, healthy intramuscular fat that accumulates between muscle fiber bundles and within the muscle itself.
+It consists of polyunsaturated, saturated, and monounsaturated fats.
+In Wagyu beef, the ratio of monounsaturated to saturated fats is higher than in other breeds.
+The marbling within the meat differs from the fat found on the outside.
+The colder the meat, the more visible the white marbling will be compared to when it begins to melt.
+Marbling is influenced by both nutrition and genetics, with Wagyu developing significantly more marbling than other breeds.

-What does it do for flavor?
-There is an old saying- no fat no flavor.
-With the fat content being higher, so does the overall flavor of the meat as well as the tenderness.
-When eating something with a higher marble score, you will have more myoglobin on the plate, its liquid fat- not blood!
+What does marbling do for flavor?
+There’s an old saying: “no fat, no flavor.”
+As the fat content increases, so does the overall flavor and tenderness of the meat.
+When you consume something with a higher marbling score, you’ll find more myoglobin on your plate, which is liquid fat—not blood.

-“We need fat in beef to improve the eating experience,” said Dr. Stephen Smith, a Texas A&M AgriLife Research scientist, and Regents Professor in the department of animal science at Texas A&M University.
-“We can increase the fat and marbling throughout the production cycle, but for many years there’s been this perception among consumers that too much fat in ground beef isn’t a good thing.
-Against conventional wisdom, ground beef of all kinds actually is healthy for you.”
-(1)
+“We need fat in beef to improve the eating experience,” says Dr. Stephen Smith, a Texas A&M AgriLife Research scientist and Regents Professor in the Department of Animal Science at Texas A&M University.
+“We can increase the fat and marbling throughout the production cycle, but for many years, there has been a perception among consumers that too much fat in ground beef isn’t good.
+Contrary to conventional wisdom, ground beef of all kinds can actually be healthy for you.”

-"The fat is special, too—melting at a lower temperature, so that a mere perfect sliver of raw product will literally melt on the tongue, providing pure unadulterated happiness and bliss," Brazile says.
-(2)
+Why does the marbling in wagyu beef taste like butter?
+Many customers have commented on how delicious the fat is!
+“The fat is special, too—melting at a lower temperature, so that a perfect sliver of raw product will literally melt on the tongue, providing pure happiness and bliss,” says Brazile.

-There are different types of marbling as well, from light-medium-heavy.
-We aim for “snowflake marbling” where its not too much, and not too little.
-Keep in mind as well that even from the same animal, each cut is going to marble differently than others.
-This also means that how one piece of meat is cooked, may vary to a different piece.
+With wagyu, the marbling melts at much lower temperatures compared to other beef breeds.
+There are different types of marbling—light, medium, and heavy.
+We aim for “snowflake marbling,” which is balanced—not too much and not too little.
+Keep in mind that even within the same animal, each cut will have different marbling.
+This also means that cooking methods may vary from one piece of meat to another.

 (2) https://www.eatthis.com/what-is-wagyu-beef/